aai-institute/nnbench/docs/cli/fixtures.md

     ...
 ```

-nnbench will source the `model` fixture from `benchmarks/nested/conf.py`, and fall back to the top-level `benchmarks/conf.py` to obtain `data`.
+Now nnbench will source the `model` fixture from `benchmarks/nested/conf.py` and fall back to the top-level `benchmarks/conf.py` to obtain `data`.

 !!!
 Info
     Just like pytest, nnbench collects fixture values bottom-up, starting with the benchmark file's parent directory.